makedonkatochevska/product_landing_page/README.md

 <a href="https://productlandingpage-makedonkatochevska.netlify.app/" target="_blank">Live Demo</a>

-Or see the GIF below for a quick preview of the core features:
+Or see the pictures below for a quick preview of the core features:

 <a href="https://i.imghippo.com/files/ITN6107zxE.png" target="_blank">Desktop Version</a>
 <br>